 Plan on spending this evening near Venice airport or in Venice proper.
 This will allow you to get some rest before the tour begins and also ensure that you arrive on time for the following day’s departure.

 Please do not fly to Venice on the day of our departure!

 May 23, 2022

-Our group meets at the Best Western Titian Inn Hotel Venice Airport at 10 am for the beginning of the Slovenia & Croatia Photo Tour.
-We will then depart via van to our first destination, the Venetian, and Habsburg inspired the beautiful harbor town of Rovinj on Croatia’s Istrian Peninsula.
+Our group meets at the Best Western Titian Inn Venice Marco Polo Airport at 9:30 am for the beginning of the Slovenia & Croatia Photo Tour.
+We will then depart via van to our first destination, the Venetian, and Habsburg-inspired beautiful harbor town of Rovinj on Croatia’s Istrian Peninsula.
 This is a roughly 2.75-hour drive not counting our lunch stop and any possible photography along the way.

 After the hotel check-in, we will meet as a group, get to know each other, check our equipment, and go over the agenda for the next ten days.